 In 1966 he entered his first competition aged 31 and became Mr New York City.
 Next year he won his first national title and in 1967 won Mr East Coast.
-In 1967 he entered Mr New York State competition and won as well as winning the 'Most Muscular' award.
-In 1969 he moved to Los Angeles and won Mr Los Angeles and was awarded Most Muscular, Best Arms and Best Abdominal, and next year he defended the title with five other awards.
+In 1967 he entered Mr New York State competition and won as well as winning the ‘Most Muscular’ award.
+In 1969 he moved to Los Angeles and won Mr Los Angeles and won several categories.
+They included Most Muscular, Best Arms and Best Abdominal.
+Next year he defended the title with five other awards.
 In 1972 he placed 3rd in Mr America and won Best Arms, Best Back and Best Abdominals.

 Three months later Mr USA was held, which Jim won, along with Most Muscular, Best Back and Best Chest.
 This led to high expectations in 1973 at Mr America, which Jim won by the largest winning points margin ever, a record that still stands.
 He was also the oldest winner at age 37, and that record still stands.
 In 1977 Jim won the London Mr Universe Tall class and placed 2nd overall.

 Jim was openly gay, and he felt that this and being black prevented him from receiving the recognition that his extraordinary achievements deserved.
-Magazines covering his sport left his wins with much lower profiles than previous winners, which he mainly attriuted to his skin colour.
+Magazines covering his sport left his wins with much lower profiles than previous winners.
+Jim mainly attributed to his skin colour.

 Despite these victories, Jim is possibly best known for maintaining his physique into what is normally considered old age.
 In 1996 he won the over 60 category of Mr Olympia masters, which was his last competition.
 Aside from the awards already mentioned, he had won 18 other titles.
-He trained regularly into his 70s has been the subject of disbelieving news reports where he has been asked to prove he was as old as he claims.
+He trained regularly into his 70s which has been the subject of disbelieving news reports where he was asked for proof of age.

 Jim turned vegetarian in 1985 and at 2000 he became vegan at age 65.